fusilero/balistica/README.md

 balística is a simple open source external ballistics calculator.
 It's named after the Catalan word for "ballistics" in English.
 Enjoy!

-## TODO List
-Here's a short list of outstanding issues:
-- An icon (!)
-- A database backend to store hand loads
-- GUI for said DB of hand loads
-- Graphs

 ## Minimum Requirements
 * vala >= 0.28.0
 * glib-2.0 >= 2.40.0